ImageMagick v6 Examples --

 The image to the right shows the difference between greyscale versions the two photographs, calculated by subtraction of the two, followed by negation and extreme clipping and Gamma correction.
 Again, the effects of the correction are best illustrated by the horizontal stripe at the top.
 The white circle (indicating zero difference) results from the non-scaling restriction: the points on a circle with a diameter equal to the smaller dimension of the image remain unaltered.

-Two Keyboard by el_supremo
+Two Keyboards by el_supremo

-The photo that I took of my two keyboards has a very obvious barrel distortion in it because it was taken at a focal length of 17mm.
+The photo that I took of my two keyboards has a very obvious barrel distortion in it, because it was taken at a focal length of 17 mm.

 [IM Output]